 Those pursuing IB History will understand precisely that the IA (internal assessment) is the most terrifying of all the horrors.

-if you're an SL scholar, it's worth 25%.
+If you're an SL scholar, it's worth 25%.

 As a result, it accounts for a significant portion of your final rating!

 Identification and assessment of sources, investigation, and reflection are the three components of a History IA.
 This gives your IA some framework, and it is highly suggested to label these three parts explicitly in your writing.
-This will make it easier for the reviewer to understand your IA and will also demonstrate that you understand what each part is about!
+This will make it easier for the reviewer to understand your IA and demonstrate that you understand what each piece is about!
 To know more about the structure, check out IB History IA: This Ultimate Guide Will Get You A 7.

 Choosing Your Ancient History IA Topic